Paphiopedilum insigne 'American Hybrid'

 Provide a warm location in the growing period, before reducing it down to 15° - 18℃ (59° - 64℉) in the latter stages of summer.
 The drop in temperature should ideally last until the inflorescence finishes blooming, although it can still be transferred into the main house as long as it sits on a pebble tray.
 You'll be at a big disadvantage if the ambient temperature is kept constant throughout the year, as Orchids will only respond with flowers in cooled environments.

 A lack of flowers is caused by an insufficient dormancy period, where the temperatures are kept more or less the same over the year.
-Reduce this by a couple of degrees over the autumn and winter months, along with fewer irrigations; click on this link for more information on annualising Orchid blooms.
+Reduce this by a couple of degrees over the autumn and winter months, along with fewer irrigations; swipe up to learn more about achieving annual blooms!

 A sudden loss of flowers with a yellowed stalk is a sign of prolonged droughts.
 Especially during the flowering process, near-continuous moist bark is mandatory for extended blooms; allow the roots to turn a green-greyish colour in between irrigations.